 - a.
-The hhc Governance Committee consists of all of the outside directors. - b.
-The hhc Governance Committee works to improve the management oversight function of the Board of Directors by proactively engaging in dialogues with stakeholders and using the findings from those dialogues to enrich discussions by the Board of Directors. - c.
-The hhc Governance Committee shares information and provides advice, etc., regarding the Representative Corporate Officer and CEO's proposal for plans to nurture candidates to fill the role of Representative Corporate Officer and CEO in the future.
-The hhc Governance Committee rationally ensures the fairness of the CEO selection process on the Board of Directors by involving outside directors in the process. - d.
-The hhc Governance Committee evaluates the effectiveness of the management oversight function of the Board of Directors on an annual basis.
-If any issues emerge in the operations of the Board of Directors, etc., the hhc Governance Committee proposes relevant improvements to the Board of Directors. - e.
-The hhc Governance Committee carries out broad discussions on the Company's corporate governance and business matters and works to make continuing improvements to the Company's corporate governance. - f.
-The hhc Governance Committee reports to the Board of Directors or notifies the corporate officers as necessary about the items it has discussed.
+Actively engage in dialogue with stakeholders and use the knowledge gained to improve discussions in the Board of Directors. - b.
+Share information and provide advice and other recommendations regarding the Representative Corporate Officer and CEO's proposed plans for grooming candidates to fill the role of Representative Corporate Officer and CEO in the future.

+- c.
+Evaluate the effectiveness of the management oversight function of the Board of Directors.
+If any issues emerge in the operations of the Board of Directors or other boards or committees, propose the relevant improvements to the Board of Directors. - d.
+Carry out broad discussions on the Company's corporate governance and business matters, and work to make continuing improvements to the Company's corporate governance.